Countering fraud, bribery and corruption

 St George’s University Hospitals NHS Foundation Trust is committed to reducing instances of fraud, bribery and corruption to a minimum.
 The Trust has a zero tolerance to fraud which is supported by the Trust Board, the Audit Committee and the Senior Management team.

-The Trust directly employs two accredited Counterfraud specialists, who are responsible for all fraud and bribery awareness across all the Trust sites and also for investigation of allegations of fraud, bribery or corruption within or against the Trust.
+The Trust directly employs an accredited Counterfraud Specialist, who is responsible for all fraud and bribery awareness across all the Trust sites and also for investigation of allegations of fraud, bribery or corruption within or against the Trust.
 Our Counterfraud team works closely with the Police, Home Office, department of work and pensions and local councils.

 Our Counterfraud team train staff on how to identify potential fraud and bribery and how to report suspected instances.